Exploring the Online Micro-targeting Practices of Small, Medium, and Large Businesses: Related Works

 \subsection{Economics of online advertising}

-The economics literature on online advertising can be split in two categories: (1) studies on modeling online advertising and its benefits and consequences for users and market competition, and (2) studies about the risks brought by highly concentrated marketing structures with only a few players that offer online advertising services.
+The economics literature on online advertising can be split in two categories: (1) studies on modeling online advertising and its benefits and consequences for users and firms, and (2) studies about the risks brought by highly concentrated marketing structures with only a few players that offer online advertising services.

 From a conceptual perspective, advertising can be characterized as $i$) persuasive, altering consumer tastes; $ii$) informative, reducing the cost of information acquisition by consumers; $iii$) complementary to the advertised product, increasing the consumption value of a product without altering underlying preferences~\cite{bagwell2007economic}.
 Online advertising fits into this definition, and many researchers advocate that the fundamental difference compared to offline advertising is the development of micro-targeting that leads to a substantial reduction in the cost.